Isabella of Aragon, Queen of Portugal: Marriages

-Her first marriage was to Prince Afonso, the only son and heir of King John II of Portugal from his marriage with Eleanor of Viseu.
+Her first marriage was to her second cousin Prince Afonso, the only son and heir of King John II of Portugal from his marriage with Eleanor of Viseu.
 The wedding, by proxy, took place in the spring of 1490 in Seville.
 On 19 November of that year, Isabella arrived in Badajoz, where she was welcomed by Afonso's cousin Manuel, the future King Manuel I of Portugal, whom she would eventually marry six years after her husband's death.
 Afonso and Isabella were reunited in Elvas on 22 November and, on the following day, Isabella met her mother-in-law, Queen Eleanor, in the Convento do Espinheiro in Évora, where the court had gathered to ratify the marriage that had been celebrated earlier in Seville.

 Though the marriage had been arranged by the Treaty of Alcáçovas, the marriage quickly became a love match.
 Isabella proved a popular figure with the Portuguese royal family due to her knowledge of their language and customs brought about by the years she spent in Portugal as a child.
 Isabella's happy life in Portugal came to an abrupt end in July 1491, however, when Afonso was killed in a riding accident.
 She was heartbroken and later became convinced that he had died because God was angry that Portugal had provided a refuge for the Jews that her parents had expelled from Spain.

 She was eventually sent back to Spain at the request of her parents, and Isabella returned to them devoutly religious.
 She underwent efforts to starve and scourge herself, something she would do for much of the rest of her life as part of her mourning for Afonso.
 She also declared that she would never marry again.
 Her parents seem to have humored her declaration at first, but after the death of John II of Portugal in 1495, he was succeeded by Manuel I of Portugal, who immediately sought Isabella's hand.
+Isabella and Manuel were first cousins once removed as he was a maternal first cousin to Isabella's mother.
 Ferdinand and Isabella, perhaps trying to respect their daughter's wishes, offered him the hand of one of their younger daughters, Maria, but he refused.
 There remained a stalemate between them until Princess Isabella agreed to marry Manuel on the condition that he expel all Jews from Portugal who would not convert to Christianity.
 He agreed to her ultimatum and they married in September 1497.